craftablescience/ChiraEngine/README.md

 ## Features
 There may be more that I have missed, but:
+- Native Windows and Linux support (currently using OpenGL 3.3 core)
 - As extensible as possible: register custom logging hooks, scripting providers, sound providers, etc.
 - Hassle-free Discord Rich Presence
 - AngelScript support, with common function hooks and types registered